timacdonald/multiformat-response-objects/readme.md

 class UserResponse extends Response
 {
     protected $formatOverrides = [
-        'text/csv' => 'xlsx',
+        'audio/mpeg' => 'mp3',
     ];

     // ...
 }
 ```

-The above would result in `toXlsxResponse` being called if the Accept header is `text/csv`.
+The above would result in `toMp3Response` being called if the Accept header is `audio/mpeg`.

 ## Routing